auth0/docs/articles/integrations/aws-api-gateway/index.md

 ![](/media/articles/integrations/aws-api-gateway/aws-api-gateway-key.png)

-For this tutorial, you’ll build a serverless, single page application, that will rely on federating identity with other identity sources to determine which users are allowed access.
-You can achieve this using a combination of the Amazon API Gateway IAM integration and AWS IAM’s identity federation with Auth0.
+For this tutorial, you'll build a serverless, single page application, that will rely on federating identity with other identity sources to determine which users are allowed access.
+You can achieve this using a combination of the Amazon API Gateway IAM integration and AWS IAM's identity federation with Auth0.
 The following diagram illustrates an example flow using a SAML based identity provider:

 ![](/media/articles/integrations/aws-api-gateway/auth-flow.png)

-You’ll implement this in two ways, first using Auth0 delegation with AWS IAM and then adding an identity token to flow identity to the Lambda function.
+You'll implement this in two ways, first using Auth0 delegation with AWS IAM and then adding an identity token to flow identity to the Lambda function.

 ### Configure IAM and Auth0 for SAML integration and the API Gateway
 The IAM integration with SAML lets the SAML identity provider (IDP) specify the IAM role for a user within the issued SAML token which is exchanged for an AWS token.
 This model is powerful because it lets the IDP control the level of access for your users by issuing SAML tokens with different IAM roles.
 For example, the IDP could select the IAM role based on group membership (e.g. administrator in Active Directory), or authentication source (e.g. a database connection or a social provider like Facebook).
 This approach lets your service differentiate user access to your Amazon API Gateway methods when secured using IAM.